bemasc/ds-glue/draft-schwartz-ds-glue.md

 ## Allowed RR types

 DSGLUE records are capable of containing any record type.
 However, the meaning of certain record types (e.g. NSEC) is not yet clear in the DSGLUE context.
 To avoid ambiguity, child zones MUST only publish DSGLUE records containing RR types that have been registered for use with DSGLUE ({{iana}}), and recipients MUST ignore DSGLUE records indicating unexpected record types.

+Recipients implementing this specification MUST accept the NS, A, and AAAA RR types in DSGLUE.
+Support for the other allowed RR types is OPTIONAL.

 # Examples